 Open your Pathfinder palette (Window > Pathfinder) and, with everything still selected, hit this button. (the crop button).

 You should now have no artwork outside of the document size after the crop.
 Gotta love the pathfinder 🙂

 Final product with nothing selected:

-For a non-destructive way to acheive a similar effect, I have a post on “Layer Masking” in Illustrator.
-It’s not the same as a clipping mask, and It gives the same effect as this tutorial without deleting any artwork.
+For a non-destructive way to achieve a similar effect, I have a post on “Layer Masking” in Illustrator.
+It's not the same as a clipping mask, and It gives the same effect as this tutorial without deleting any artwork.
 Basically a clipping mask with more freedom.
 Before cropping, you must be assured that which elements do you want to get rid of and which elements would you like to include in your final picture.
 To achieve this, you must know how to properly align different geometrical figures in Photoshop.
 You can learn the aligning aspect of the illustrator using the other tutorials given in this blog.